softcover/softcover/lib/softcover/template/chapters/a_chapter.md

 # A chapter

-This is the first paragraph of the PolyTeXnic Markdown template.
+This is the first paragraph of the Softcover Markdown template.
 It shows how to write a document in Markdown, a lightweight markup language, augmented with the [kramdown](http://kramdown.rubyforge.org/) converter and some custom extensions.
 (The other available input format is *PolyTeX*, a subset of the *LaTeX* typesetting language optimized for ebooks.
 PolyTeX has a more complicated syntax but is more powerful.)
-For more information, see [*The PolyTeXnic Book*](http://polytexnic.org/book) (**link not live yet**).
-To learn how to easily publish (and optionally sell) documents produced with PolyTeXnic, visit [Softcover.io](http://softcover.io/).
-PolyTeXnic is currently in private beta; go to [Softcover.io](http://softcover.io/) to get an invitation.
+For more information, see [*The Softcover Manual*](http://manual.softcover.io/) (**link not live yet**).
+To learn how to easily publish (and optionally sell) documents produced with Softcover, visit [Softcover.io](http://softcover.io/).
+Softcover is currently in private beta; go to [Softcover.io](http://softcover.io/) to get an invitation.

-This is the *second* paragraph, showing how to emphasize text.[^sample_footnote] You can also make text **bold** or _emphasize a second way_.
+This is the *second* paragraph, showing how to emphasize text.[^sample-footnote] You can also make text **bold** or _emphasize a second way_.

-*Note*: "PolyTeXnic" is pronounced exactly like the English word *polytechnic*, and "LaTeX" is pronounced *lay*-tech (with "tech" as in "technology").[^pronunciation]

 ## A section